Default branch

 - Select Save changes.

-Projects created on this instance after you change the setting use the custom branch name, unless a group-level or subgroup-level configuration overrides it.
+Projects created on this instance after you change the setting use the custom branch name, unless a group or subgroup configuration overrides it.

 - On the left sidebar, select Search or go to and find your group.